Uber Eats: History

 Uber Eats' parent company Uber was founded in 2009 by Garrett Camp and Travis Kalanick.
 The company began food delivery in August 2014 with the launch of the UberFRESH service in Santa Monica, California, where the subsidiary was led by Jason Droege.
 In 2015, the platform was renamed UberEats and the ordering software was released a standalone application initially launching in Toronto, Canada.
 In 2016, it commenced operations in both London and Paris.

 In March 2018, Uber sold its ride-hailing and Uber Eats operations in Southeast Asia to rival Grab for a 27.5% stake; at the time, Uber Eats was active in Malaysia, Singapore and Thailand, with plans to expand further in the region.

 In August 2018, Uber Eats changed its flat $4.99 delivery fee to a rate that is determined by distances.
 The fee ranges from a $2 minimum to an $8 maximum.
-In the UK and Ireland, the delivery fee is based on the value of the order.
+In the United Kingdom and Ireland, the delivery fee is based on the value of the order.
 In February 2019, Uber Eats announced that it would reduce its fee from 35 percent of the order's value to 30 percent.
-As part of its expansion into foreign markets, the company announced its intention to open virtual restaurants in the UK.
+As part of its expansion into foreign markets, the company announced its intention to open virtual restaurants in the United Kingdom.
 Sometimes called cloud restaurants or cloud kitchens, these are restaurant kitchens staffed to prepare and deliver food, either for existing brick-and-mortar restaurants wishing to move their delivery operations offsite, or for delivery-only restaurants with no walk-in or dining room service.

 In November 2018, the company announced plans to triple its workforce in its European markets.
-As of November 2018, the company reported making food deliveries in 200 cities in 20 countries in EMEA markets.
+As of 2026, Uber Eats is available in more than 6,000 cities across 45 countries worldwide.

 In 2019, Uber Eats said it would deliver food to customers by drones from the Northern Hemisphere in the summer of 2019, and partnered with Apple on the release of the Apple Card.
 In July, Uber Eats began offering a dine-in option in certain cities that allowed customers to order food ahead of time and then eat in the restaurant.

-In September 2019, Uber Eats said it would leave the South Korea market, with Reuters attributing this to the amount of competition for food delivery companies in Korea.
+In September 2019, Uber Eats said it would leave the South Korea market, with Reuters attributing this to the amount of competition for food delivery companies in the country.
 In October, Uber Eats launched the pick-up option.
 On October 15, 2019, the company said it would deliver Burger King fast food throughout the United States.

 On January 21, 2020, Zomato said it would acquire all of Uber Eats's stock in India.
 As part of the deal, Uber would own 10% stake in Zomato and Zomato would gain all the users of Uber Eats in India.
 At the time of the deal, Zomato was valued at roughly $3.55 billion.
 In August 2022, Uber fully exited India's online food delivery market after selling its remaining stake in Zomato.